 Municipal WW is generally known to be a more complex substrate for biological degradation processes and the used wastewater influent had a very low COD content.
 With increasing the flow rate (reducing HRT) more difficult degradable components in the wastewater could not be broken down completely to needed compounds for the methanogenic bacteria.
-This might have resulted; that substrates contained WW feed liquid could have left the reactor in a intermediate product state instead of biogas, CO2 and water.
+This might have resulted; that substrate contained in WW feed liquid could have left the reactor partially untreated or in a intermediate product state, and therefore, biomass could not be converted into biogas, CO2 and water.